craigahobbs/python-build/README.md

 - `UNITTEST_PARALLEL_COVERAGE_ARGS` - The unittest-parallel tool's coverage-related command line arguments.
    Default is "--coverage-branch --coverage-fail-under 100".

+- `GHPAGES_SRC` - The gh-pages target's source directories and files.
+Directories must end with a slash ("/").
+If SPHINX_DOC is defined, the default is "build/doc", otherwise "".

 - `DUMP_RULES` - Dump generated make rules.
 This is intended to be used from the command line: